1996suryamandalreddy-maker/asyncroscopy/docs/Operation/run-servers.md

 database mode** from a single terminal: it clears stale processes, starts the Tango database, registers every device, launches each device server, starts the Tiled HTTP server, and finally starts the microscope (which depends on the others).
+If the active YAML enables `mcp.autostart`, it starts the MCP HTTP server last.
 It is interactive — it asks a short list of questions with sensible defaults, then stays running so you can use the servers.

 ## TL;DR